nortikin/sverchok/docs/nodes/curve/nurbs_curve_nodes.rst

 -------------

-This node calculates so-called *node* points (also known as Greville points or average knot points) of the NURBS curve.
+This node calculates so-called *node* points (also known as Greville points or average knot points, or simply edit points) of the NURBS curve.
 NURBS curve *nodes* (or Greville abscissaes) are defined as:
 ``t[i] = sum(u[i+j] for j from 1 to p) / p``, where ``u`` is curve's knotvector, and ``p`` is curve's degree.